Creating groups independently of a FELIX course

 ... make course elements visible or accessible depending on the group (e.g. only for group A of study programme X, only for group B of study programme Y).

-This Helpcard describes how to create a group outside of a course and equip it with tools.
+This helpcard describes how to create a group outside of a course and equip it with tools.
 You can link this group to a course at any time.

 What you have to do